crocmons/AIOD-rest-api/generate_json_schema/README.md

-# Generate JSON Schema od AIoD Metadata Model
+# Generate JSON Schema of AIoD Metadata Model

 This folder contains scripts to generate JSON schemas for implemented models, and compare it with the AIoD conceptual model.